Services and SupportDownload Now

-Your first 30 days of Zend Server are free through the AWS Marketplace.
-When the free trial expires, your account converts automatically to a paid subscription with no hassle, no migration required.
+Your first 30 days are always free.
+When the 30 days are up, your account converts automatically to a pay-as-you-go subscription with no hassle, no migration required.
 Zend Server on AWS is available starting at less than one dollar a day!